0xDBFB7/scientific_standards/README.md

 Right now, quality control in science is almost entirely a filter on the outputs (via peer-review).
 The quality of that filter has degraded, and the perverse incentives on that filter have lead to fields of literature that are very difficult to navigate.

+# The best possible experiment

+Recently,

+The implicit standardization discussed above is, I think, a poor sort of standard.

+- It is hardly possible to provide sufficient detail to be replicable in a 5-page paper.
+The goal is to discuss the results, not necessarily the methods in excruciating detail.
+- For one thing, it is immutable in the face of progress.
+It provides no context regarding

+There is another problem.
+The authors of that paper have undoubtedly performed an extremely thorough literature review, condensing and filtering thousands of pages of papers and forming an opinion about each.
+However, only a dozen papers.

+If the paper were a thesis, this discussion of bibliography would probably be integrated with the new results.
+If the researchers wrote a book, such a bibliography would probably be included, but it's hard to imagine a publisher printing a 500-page experimental design on mosquito repellents.
+However, and so this work must be duplicated anew for every single paper on the subject.
+Things will undoubtedly be missed.

+The effects of good review articles on the literature appear to be well-documented; there is a scarsity.
+This is the reason for the literature.md and .bib files; it is encouraged that your literature be added.

 <hr>